akeaswaran/Isolate/README.md

 =======

 How iOS 8's Messages DND mode was supposed to be implemented.

-NOTE: iOS 8.2 fixes the Messages muting functionality, thereby making Isolate redundant.
+**NOTE**: iOS 8.2 fixes the Messages muting functionality, thereby making Isolate redundant.
 This repo now exists as sample code for other developers to learn from.

 ### How to use Isolate